 - Get an MBA consultant.
 The sooner the better.
 I personally did not realize that one could work with a consultant up to say 9 months to a year in advance of applications, and that a consultant could provide assistance on selecting schools, etc. Looking back, had someone given me the advice to get started with a consultant (Shine!)* much earlier, that might have been helpful

 # We actually disagree with this as a blanket strategy for all applicants.
-Though we appreciate the sentiment and certainly recommend round 1 if you can submit your best application then
+Though we certainly recommend round 1 if you can submit your strongest applications and candidate profile by then.

 We wish you the best of luck as you embark on this exciting endeavor.
-We hope you’ll read through our blog and social media pages for additional advice that may be helpful to you.
+We hope you’ll read through our articles for additional advice that may be helpful to you.
 We’ve had a lot to say over the years – and so have our clients.
 We’ve coached them well!

 [For help with preparing your business school applications, or for general MBA admissions advice, contact us at firstname.lastname@example.org]